-Across the country, hundreds of musicians have signed on to a letter with demands for the next COVID relief package.
+Across the country, hundreds in a union of musicians have signed on to a letter with demands for the next COVID-19 relief package.
 Included in these demands are an extension of CARES Act unemployment benefits through the remainder of 2020, in addition to rent cancellation, the extension of benefits to all people regardless of immigration status, Medicare for all, and more.

 Artist including Sammus, Downtown Boys, Algiers, Damon & Naomi, Eve 6, Potty Mouth, DJ Haram, Riobamba, Guy Picciotto, Speedy Ortiz, Alice Bag, and many others have signed the letter, which can be viewed here.